-This Structural Stability Assessment (Report) is prepared in accordance with the requirements of the United States Environmental Protection Agency (USEPA) published Final Rule for Hazardous and Solid Waste Management System - Disposal of Coal Combustion Residual from Electric Utilities (40 CFR Parts 257 and 261, also known as the CCR Rule) published on April 17, 2015 and effective October 19, 2015.
+This Structural Stability Assessment (Report) is prepared in accordance with the requirements of the United States Environmental Protection Agency (USEPA) published Final Rule for Hazardous and Solid Waste Management System - Disposal of Coal Combustion Residual from Electric Utilities (40 CFR Parts 257 and 261, also known as the CCR Rule) published on April 17, 2015 (effective October 19, 2015) and subsequent amendments.

-This Report assesses the structural stability of each CCR unit at Columbia Energy Center in Pardeeville, Wisconsin in accordance with §257.73(b) and §257.73(d) of the CCR Rule.
+This Report serves as the first periodic review since the initial report dated September 29, 2016.
+It assesses the structural stability of each CCR unit at Columbia Energy Center in Pardeeville, Wisconsin in accordance with §257.73(b) and §257.73(d) of the CCR Rule.
 For purposes of this Report, "CCR unit" refers to an existing CCR surface impoundment.